jlee513/wiseoldbot/README.md

 https://go.dev/doc/install

-You will also need the accounts on the following third party applications:
+You will also need the following third party applications:

 * Discord Bot created for this project
 * Google account that all the admins will have access to